vdaysky/blazelink/README.md

 Blazelink allows you to write declarative code that removes the need to make countless GET calls or implement websocket messaging to keep client state up to date.

+Once framework is integrated with whatever you use for web-server and frontend, there would be only two steps to start using it:

+* Declare server-side models/views with resolvers
+* Declare same models on client side

+After that you can query models and if everything set up correctly, your Vue app or whatever will refresh on its own once something accessed the database and updated your precious data.
+No manual work whatsoever.
+Simply declare and use.

+General algorithm is something like this:

+* Client makes graphql request to model.
+* Server remembers what client requested, and now we call it a subscription.
+* Once Changes affecting row in database that some subscription depends on are detected, id of that row and some additional data is sent to the client.
+* Client receives the id and data and figures out, which models exactly should be refreshed.
+* Client makes graphql requests for models that need to be refreshed.
+* Models are reactive, meaning once refresh occurs - all components that use that model will be updated.

 [<img src="assets/preview.png" />](https://www.youtube.com/watch?v=BS2sfcRPxFM)

 ## Technologies